Get Behind a Car Early

 Do you have what it takes to be a race car driver?

 Being fit is very important to motor sports athletes.
-A poll about the fitness of car drivers found that most people are very aware of the fitness requirements of motor sport drivers.
 They need to be both physically and mentally strong, and to use all sport science disciplines to maximize their performance.
-A more recent poll asked what is the most important fitness component for motorsports athletes.

 An article in the Australian in 2007 quoted Toyota’s F1 team doctor Riccardo Ceccarelli saying that grand prix racing is the most physically demanding sport in the world.
 Maybe a bit biased, but he put F1 test driver Franck Montagny head-to-head in a fitness test with a leading Aussie Rules football player, and F1 came out on top.
 Ceccarelli said formula one drivers include some of the sporting world’s best in aerobic capacity, upper body and leg strength, and ability to perform while dehydrated and with heart beats of up to 200 per minute.